ni/nidaqmx-python/CONTRIBUTING.md

 conventions.
 If this reports errors, first run `poetry run ni-python-styleguide fix` in order to sort imports and format the code with Black, then manually fix any remaining errors.
 10. Run `poetry run mypy` to statically type-check the updated code.
+11. Run `npx cspell "**" --no-progress` to check for spelling errors.
+This requires [Node.js](https://nodejs.org/) to be installed.
-11. Send a GitHub Pull Request to the main repository's master branch.
+12. Send a GitHub Pull Request to the main repository's master branch.
 GitHub Pull Requests are the expected method of code collaboration on this project.

 # Testing